SArehalli/SArehalli.github.io/resources.markdown

 [Psycholinguistic Evaluation of Language Models](https://colab.research.google.com/drive/1yzO4isSfBKq6YBLHzZSZmllDQB_yOWiM?usp=sharing).
 A tutorial designed for a Computational Psycholinguistics class at JHU CogSci (2018) to introduce the techniques necessary for psycholinguistic evaluation of neural language models.

 ## Slide Decks
+Note that slide decks were designed to be used as a visual aid within a presentation and have (mostly) not been modified, so they are not entirely self contained.
+They are probably best used as a companion to another more comprehensive, bit perhaps more dense, resource.
+In that case, reconstructing the presentation of each slide is left as an exercise to the reader :)

 [Memory and Language Processing](https://docs.google.com/presentation/d/188Ddj3fjiUpSsjUQMU8ewnM98Ec_pc4fGNYlYkwbhk0/edit?usp=sharing).
 Slide deck from a guest lecture in JHU CogSci's Computational Psycholinguistics class (2019) on the relationship between models of memory and language processing (ACT-R, Interference Effects, etc.).